-The story is about Fred Carson, a timid radio engineer and inventor that travelled to the Tibet where their monks gave a Power Ring that makes his carrier a kind of... superman, in exchange to use these powers for the good of the humanity.
+The story is about Fred Carson, a timid radio engineer and inventor that travelled to Tibet where their monks gave a Power Ring that makes its carrier a kind of... superman, in exchange to use these powers for the good of humanity.
 Fred, disguised as "Wonder Man", has invulnerability to bullets, can leap travelling large distances, can move fast enough to catch bombs in mid-flight and enough power to throw them back with his bare hands, jumps high buildings and even has such great lungs to shout a crowd since the tallest part of a building.
-If this story sounds to you a lot like Superman, you're not wrong.
-And obviously neither for DC Comics.
+If this story sounds a lot like Superman to you, you're not wrong.
+And, obviously, neither did DC Comics.

 Eisner was commissioned by Fox Publications to, as he would later describe in court: "create another Superman" after the original became a sensation.
 Eisner's creation "Wonder Man" appeared for only one issue before DC caught wind of it.
 What would happen next was the first ever lawsuit over comic book copyrights in the history of the industry.
-Eisner refused to perjure himself and testified against Fox, costing his company a large contract (or so he said).
+Eisner refused to perjure himself and testified against Fox, costing his company a large contract (or so he said, court records found decades later say otherwise.).
 Soon afterwards, in 1939, Eisner was approached by a newspaper syndicate to create a comic book supplement for them.
 What would come about as a result was The Spirit.

 Wonder Man and its publication provide examples of:

 - Aborted Arc: This is obvious for Wonder Man's story being cancelled after the first issue.